 On February 17, 2003 the Company's subsidiary, ICON Clinical Research Inc. ("ICLR"), entered into a lease agreement with Highwoods Reality Limited Partnership.
 The lease is for office space at a monthly rate of approximately \$155,000 for the term of the lease.
 The term of the lease is 10 years and ICLR has the option to extend the lease for up to two additional five year terms upon notice to the landlord at least 12 months prior to the then current expiration date.
-This lease was amended on October 22, 2009 to reduce the size of the leased property, effective January 1, 2011 and to correspondingly reduce the monthly rent to approximately \$123,000 for the term of the lease.
-The amendment also extended the initial term of the lease for an additional 5 years, to 2018.
+This lease was amended on October 22, 2009 to reduce the size of the leased property, effective January 1, 2011 and to correspondingly reduce the monthly rent to approximately \$123,000 for the term of the lease for an additional 5 years, to 2018.
 On September 30, 2010 the Company filed the amended lease agreement on a Form 6-K.